A harmless copper mine in the headwaters of the Smith River?

-Didn’t Tintina just file some sort of mining permit recently?
+Didn’t Sandfire receive some sort of mining permit recently?

 The underground workings will require constant dewatering of groundwater, which could interfere with recharge of Sheep Creek.
 Further, the pumped groundwater, will have to be discharged.
 It will be enriched with arsenic at concentrations exceeding human health standards, as well as nitrates in concentrations that can harm aquatic life.

 The copper is found in an ore body that is high in sulfide-bearing minerals.
 When mining exposes sulfides to air and oxygen it can produce acid mine discharges that lower pH and leach metals.
 This is often harmful to aquatic life.
 Waste rock and tailings (waste from crushing copper-bearing ore) will also include exposed sulfides.
 Some will be stored on the surface forever.